ph7klw76/creative_teaching_methods/physics_teaching.md

 Meta-analytic research across domains generally finds positive effects of ITS compared with conventional instruction, with effect sizes varying by tutor design, comparison condition, and alignment of assessments to what the tutor teaches.
 Fletcher and Kulik’s meta-analytic review reports substantial performance gains for digital tutors across controlled evaluations (with typical median effects reported as meaningfully above conventional classes).

-A complementary synthesis of meta-reviews highlights that step-based ITS—systems that respond to each step of a learner’s solution rather than only the final answer—can approach the effectiveness of average human tutors, while still exceeding “content-only” conditions.
+A complementary synthesis of meta-reviews highlights that step-based ITS systems that respond to each step of a learner’s solution rather than only the final answer—can approach the effectiveness of average human tutors, while still exceeding “content-only” conditions.
 **Interpretation:** the instructional mechanism most consistently linked to gains is not “AI magic,” but timely, specific feedback tied to learner actions.

 ## 2.2 Physics-specific tutoring: step-level feedback and representational practices